You are now in the main content area

 (PDF file) Click Here (opens in new window) for a Listing of Disability Studies Courses being offered in the Fall 2023 and Winter 2024 semesters.

-Reminder: After you submit your course intentions navigate to your Advisement Report to see which tables the selected courses are being applied towards.
+Reminder: Navigate to your Advisement Report after you submit your Course Intentions or Enrol in Courses to see which tables the selected courses are being applied towards.
 Also check the non-applicable section of your advisement report in MyServiceHub to ensure that all your selected courses count towards your degree requirements.

 LLC has three new Open Elective courses that are included in this round of course intentions.
 If you could please consider sharing these with your students, it would be much appreciated!